scottjs/wp-dotenv/README.md

 See below for an explanation of each configuration option used within the .env file.

+* ***APP_ENV*** - When set to `local`, the WordPress admin panel will display buttons in the admin panel to upgrade plugins and WordPress files.
+When set to `production`, the ability to plugins/software through the admin panel is disabled.

 * ***APP_DOCROOT*** - Required by ***composer generate-config***, it should be relative to your project root folder and point to where the document root is configured.
 It should start with a slash and not include a trailing slash.
 Leave blank if not applicable.
 Example: `/public`.

 * ***APP_CORE*** - Required if WP core files are located in a subdirectory relative to `APP_DOCROOT`.
 It should point to the directory where WP core is installed.
 It should start with a slash and not include a trailing slash.
 Leave blank if not applicable.
 Example: `/wp`.